DShirk/mb-docs/docs/Products/Grid/Design/user-journeys.md

 ### User Flow: Entering diet options in the database.

-Katy would like to add diet information and her own notes to the database.
+Katy would like to add diet information and her own notes about fish to the database.

 <img src="/img/katy-user-flow-database.png"/>

 ### User Flow: Creating a chart for a client.

+Katy would like to create a chart for a client that wants to eat fish but also wants to avoid mercury.

 <img src="/img/katy-user-flow-charts.png" />